Packaging, deployment, and query of UWP apps

 Using the packaging, deployment, and query APIs, you can programmatically perform these tasks:

-- Deploy a Windows Store app
+- Deploy a UWP app

 - Enumerate the app packages installed on a system and get information about them from their manifest